smartinsightsfromdata/smartinsightsfromdata.github.io/_posts/2015-04-21-choropleths.markdown

 2. Get the shapefiles of the area of interest
 3. Select the shapefile (and re-project if necessary)
 4. Simplify the shapefile and save it to geojson
-5. Prepare the data
+5. Intro to choropleth libraries
-6. Depending on the libraries you want to use, convert to topojson
+6. Prepare the data (e.g. banding cuts etc.)
-7. Select the banding cuts and how to implement them
+7. Two main choropleth libraries
-8. Test the choropleth in a browser
+8. Lesson learned

 First step of course is to get adequate shapefiles.